HOW TO CHOOSE A SURROGACY AGENCY: A Guide for Intended Parents

 gay-couple-choose-surrogacy-agency.jpg

-One of the biggest challenges intended parents face, having made the decision to build their family with the help of a surrogate, is choosing the right surrogacy program or agency to assist them.
-Choosing a program you can fully trust can mean the difference between a professional, enjoyable, smooth process and one that is not only stressful, but possibly lengthy and unsuccessful.
+One of the biggest challenges intended parents face, having made the decision to build their family with the help of a surrogate, is choosing the right surrogacy agency to assist them.
+Choosing a program you can fully trust can mean the difference between a professional, enjoyable, smooth process and one that is not only stressful, but also possibly lengthy and unsuccessful.

 Know What Services Are Included.